whitneylavalle/Python-Instacart-Analysis/README.md

 After conducting data wrangling, subsetting, and consistency checks I began data transformation efforts.
 This included combining and exporting data, deriving new variables, grouping/aggregating, and creating visualizations.

 A few example visualizations included below.
 Final project zip file (including project brief, scripts, visualization PNGs, and a final Excel report for Instacart) is attached in this depository.
+Data file is omitted as it is too large for GitHub to hold in project folder.

 Example visualizations: